uswds/uswds-site/pages/ui-components/packages.md

 ```

 ### Importing package source only
 Developers can save some compile time by bypassing the package Sass entry point, and forwarding straight to the package source.
-Only `usa-` prefxed packages have their own source files available to this technique.
+Only `usa-` prefixed packages have their own source files available to this technique.

 Using this technique speeds up compiles, but requires that developers forward any package dependency manually.
-For instance, let's imagine a project with the following packages in it's Sass entry point:
+For instance, let's imagine a project with the following packages in its Sass entry point:

 ```sass
 @forward "usa-accordion";